-Artide of the Directive 2014/94/EU Requirement Mode of transpo Fuel (provide Yes/ No ANNEX I: 1.
+Article of the Directive 2014/94/EU Requirement Mode of transpo Fuel (provide Yes/ No ANNEX I: 1.
 Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions.
-Road, Waterborne CNG, LNG, H2, I Yes ANNEX I: 2.
-Policy measures supporting the implementation of the national policy framework on joint procurement, • demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process. • Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels Yes ANNEX I: 3.
+Road, Waterborne CNG, LNG, H2, b Yes ANNEX I: 2.
+Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: • direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, • availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, • use of public procurement in support of alternative fuels, including joint procurement, • demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process.
+Road, Waterborne CNG, LNG, H2, ł Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels Yes ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
-Yes Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
-Combination / Combination Yes Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
+Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
+Combination / Combination Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
 No ANNEX I: 4.
 Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
-Road / All Yes ANNEX I: 5.
-Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road / Electric ity, CNG, LNG Yes Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road / Electric ity, CNG, LNG Yes Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes No Information on the methodology applied to take account of the charging efficiency of high power recharging points No ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road, Wate rborne / All Yes
+Road / 411 Yes ANNEX I: 5.
+Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road / Electric ity, CNG, LNG Yes Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road / Electric ity, CNG, LNG Yes • Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes No Information on the methodology applied to take account of the charging efficiency of high power recharging points No ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road, Wate rborne / All Yes